Dating

 By Swingers

 Introducing your partner to your friends is the real litmus test.
-Here’s how to get past your nerves and make that meeting a success.
+Here’s how to get past your nerves and successfully hard launch your relationship.

 What makes for an amazing hard launch?
 How to introduce your new partner to your friends